ostad-ai/Reinforcement-Learning/README.md

 <hr>

 3) **Returns, policy, and value functions** Return is the discounted accumulated rewards that an agent receives over time.
 The policy is a strategy that the agent uses to select its action at each state.
 The value functions are the expected returns.
 We review these technical terms and give an example in Python.
+4) **Bellman equations, Bellman optimality equations, and optimal policy:** With the Bellman equations, we get the Bellman optimality equations.
+With the Bellman optimality equations, we are able to estimate the optimal value functions.
+Consequently, the optimal policy can be obtained from the optimal value functions.
+This is one way to solve an RL problem.
+Here, a Python code is available for using Bellman optimality equation of state-value function.
+It is reminded that the Python code is a bit advanced at this stage.